an-sh/chat-service/README.md

 [![Dependency Status](https://david-dm.org/an-sh/chat-service.svg)](https://david-dm.org/an-sh/chat-service)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Messaging service designed to handle a vast variety of use cases that are fit into a chat-like pattern, including exchanging data in collaborative applications, logging with realtime updates, or a full protocol/API tunnelling for IoT devices.
+Room messaging server implementation that is using a bidirectional RPC protocol to implement chat-like communication.
+Designed to handle common public network messaging problems like reliable delivery, multiple connections from a single user, real-time permissions and presence.
+RPC requests processing and a room messages format is customisable via hooks, allowing to implement anything from a chat-rooms server to a collaborative application with a complex conflict resolution or M2M communication tunnelling for IoT devices.

 ## Features